Skip to main content

 This feature is included with Fathom Pro - the plan with access to all of Fathom's features.
 Companies on Portfolio can be upgraded to Fathom Pro at any time.

-When should a business event or initiative take place?
+When should a microforecast take place?

-The Business Roadmap also determines your cash position or other Quick Metrics.
-As you make changes to the timing of events or microforecasts on your Business Roadmap, you will see the key business metrics on the Quick Metrics bar update.
-This allows you to explore pathways and better understand how the timing of each microforecast event or action impacts the forecast.
+As you make changes to the timing of events or microforecasts on your Business Roadmap, you will see your Quick Metrics bar update at the bottom.

-To explore the timing of initiatives:
+To explore the timing of microforecasts:

 2. Grab a microforecast bar and drag it to the left or right to change the timing of that particular microforecast